LIMITED to eight (8). ~ Five (5) spots left.

 That’s not to say that it will be easy.
 Those stripes are there to help conceal the cats and they work pretty well.
 Patience pays though.

-When Mary O. and I went this past winter, we didn’t go out on a full-day permit and still saw -— & photographed —- six (6) wild tigers.
+When Mary O. and I went to scout this tour, we didn’t go out on a full-day permit and still saw -— & photographed —- six (6) wild tigers.
 That included getting to watch three sub-adult siblings romp & play together.
 We also saw an impressive male toting his kill right in front of our vehicle!

 Jackals, spotted deer, marsh deer, sambar deer, mongoose, raptors, wild boar, peacocks (Indian peafowl), jungle fowl (the original chicken!), wild boar, gray langur monkeys & macaques are some of the common forest residents that we will see often.
 Some of these species are threatened, vulnerable, or endangered.